primiano/perfetto-docs/docs/README.md

 of the form `TRACE_EVENT("category", "event_name", "x", "str", "y", 42)`.

 The SDK is designed for tracing of multi-process systems and multi-threaded processes.
-Is based on zero-alloc zero-syscall writing (on fast-paths) of protobufs on thread-local shared memory buffers.
+It is based on [ProtoZero](/docs/design-docs/protozero.md), a library for direct writing of protobuf events on thread-local shared memory buffers.

-The same code can work both in fully in-process mode, hosting an instance of the Perfetto tracing service on a dedicated thread, or in _system mode_, connecting to the Linux/Android tracing daemon through a UNIX socket, allowing to combine app-specific instrumentation points with system-wide tracing events.
+The same code can work both in fully-in-process mode, hosting an instance of the Perfetto tracing service on a dedicated thread, or in _system mode_, connecting to the Linux/Android tracing daemon through a UNIX socket, allowing to combine app-specific instrumentation points with system-wide tracing events.